 - 8.1 The Group has Islamic Murabaha facilities to obtain gold from various banks to finance gold working capital requirements, with maturity periods ranging from 1 to 3 months (2017: 1 to 3 months) with agreed profit rates.
-All of these financial facilities are compliant with Shariah principles as the banks purchase a commodity other than gold or silver on behalf of the Company and then sells this commodity and uses the consideration to purchase gold for the Company. - 8.2 Represents agreements to buy gold, at a certain fixed gold price, and sell it back at a future date, ranging from 1 to 12 months in 2018, at the same gold price plus agreed commission.
-The agreements are secured by cash margins. - 8.3 Represents cash facilities obtained from a bank solely to finance working capital needs of the Group, having a maturity period ranging from 1 to 6 months. - 8.4 Represents Islamic Murabaha cash facilities from various banks solely to finance working its capital requirements of the Group, with agreed profit rates and maturity periods ranging from 1 to 6 months.
+All of these financial facilities are compliant with Shariah principles as the banks purchase a commodity other than gold or silver on behalf of the Company and then sells this commodity and uses the consideration to purchase gold for the Company. - 8.2 Represents agreements to buy gold, at a certain fixed gold price, and sell it back at a future date, ranging from 1 to 9 months in 2018, at the same gold price plus agreed commission.
+The agreements are secured by cash margins. - 8.3 Represents gold facilities from banks used to finance working capital.
+The Group obtained gold facilities during the period with an interest rate of SIBOR plus agreed rates and a maturity period ranging from 1 to 3 months.
+The Group pays cash margins at agreed rates on the face value of the facility that is refundable at maturity date. - 8.4 Represents cash facilities obtained from a bank solely to finance working capital needs of the Group, having a maturity period ranging from 1 to 6 months. - 8.5 Represents Islamic Murabaha cash facilities from various banks solely to finance working capital requirements of the Group, with agreed profit rates and maturity periods ranging from 1 to 6 months.